The EESC issues between 160 and 190 opinions and information reports a year.

 2. When does the traineeship take place?

-The period is agreed with the trainee depending on opportunities at the EESC.
-This period may take place at any time during the year.
+The period is agreed with the trainee depending on what opportunities are available at the EESC.
+This period may take place at any time during the year, except in July and August

-4. What is the application process for short term traineeships?
+3. What is the application process for short-term traineeships?

-After receiving your application by post, it will remain valid for a period of 6 months.
+Once you have submitted your application, it will remain valid for six months.
 If, during this period, a unit would like to offer you a traineeship, we will contact you.
 At the end of this period, your application will be deleted.